danidee10/django-notifs/docs/advanced-usage.rst

             # send the notification

-In this example, we abort the notification if the notification has been read but you're free to use any condition/custom logic
+In this example, we abort the notification if the notification has been read when the provider is executed.

 WebSockets